grumat/glossy-msp430/Hardware/STLinkV2/README.md

 Although support for variable voltage is present on an Original STLinkV2 it is not possible to use this feature outside the STM32 world.
-The reason is tha STM32 chips have 5V-tolerant pins on the JTAG bus and this device considers this as true.
-All outputs are 3.3V, regardless of the voltage applied on pin 1/2:
+The reason is that STM32 chips have 5V-tolerant pins on the JTAG bus and this device considers this as true.
+All outputs are on a 3.3V realm, regardless of the voltage applied on pin 1/2:

 ![20-PIN-con.jpg](https://i0.wp.com/www.playembedded.org/blog/wp-content/uploads/2016/04/20-PIN-con.jpg)